 Certifications can help you stand out in a job search.
 Nutritionists can pursue various certifications, some of which include the following:

 A registered dietitian can work in a hospital or other medical facility, non-profit organizations, government entities, or educational institutions.
-Most states require a license or certification to be a registered dietitian.
-To be an RD, you first obtain a degree from a program accredited by the Accreditation Council for Education in Nutrition and Dietetics.
+Most states require a license or certification to become a registered dietitian.
+To become an RD, you first obtain a degree from a program accredited by the Accreditation Council for Education in Nutrition and Dietetics.
 A dietitian internship is a part of that learning.

 You also must pass the Registration Examination for Dietitians Test by the Commission on Dietetic Registration (CDR exam).
 After passing, you will often be required to obtain a state license and maintain that license and registration throughout your career.

-According to the CDR, 47 states, Puerto Rico, and the District of Columbia currently have statutory provisions regulating the dietetics profession or associated titles such as dietitian and nutritionist.
-The others do not require licensure but may require credentialing.
+According to the CDR, 48 states, Puerto Rico, and the District of Columbia currently have statutory provisions regulating the dietetics profession or associated titles such as dietitian and nutritionist [2].

 If you opt to pursue a Master of Science, you can become a certified nutrition specialist and work in advanced medical nutrition therapy.
 You can also conduct research by completing the required supervised clinical hours and passing the CNS licensing exam.